 Grampians National Park (Gariwerd)

-The four greatest mountain ranges are the Mt Difficult Range in the north, Mt William Range in the east, Serra Range in the southeast and Victoria Range in the southwest.
-They spread from Ararat to the Wartook Valley and from Dunkeld up almost to Horsham.
+The four greatest mountain ranges of the Grampians are the Mt Difficult Range in the north, Mt William Range in the east, Serra Range in the southeast and Victoria Range in the southwest.
+They spread from Ararat to the Wartook Valley and from Dunkeld almost to Horsham.
 Halls Gap, the main accommodation base and service town, lies in the Fyans Valley.

-Like a pop-up folk museum, the whole of Maldon is a well-preserved relic of the gold-rush era, with many fine buildings constructed from local stone.
-The population is a scant reminder of the 20,000 who used to work the local goldfields, but this is still a living, working town – packed with tourists on weekends but reverting to its sleepy self during the week.
+Like a pop-up folk museum, the whole of tiny Maldon is a well-preserved relic of the gold-rush era, with many fine buildings constructed from local stone.
+The population is significantly lower than the 20,000 who used to work the local goldfields, but this is still a living, working town – packed with tourists on weekends but reverting to its sleepy self during the week.

 Mt Arapiles State Park

 Mt Arapiles, 37km west of Horsham and 12km west of Natimuk, is Australia’s premier rock-climbing destination.
-At 369m it’s not a very big mountain but with more than 2000 routes to scale, it attracts salivating climbers from around the world.
+Topping out at 369m it’s not the world's biggest mountain, but with more than 2000 routes to scale it attracts salivating climbers from around the world.
 Popular climbs include the Bard Buttress, Tiger Wall and the Pharos.

-The southern access to the Grampians, Dunkeld is a sleepy little town with a very big-name restaurant.
-The setting is superb, with Mt Abrupt and Mt Sturgeon rising up to the north, while the Grampians Tourist Rd to Halls Gap gives you a glorious passage into the park, the cliffs and sky opening up as you pass between the Serra and Mt William Ranges.
+The southern point of access for the Grampians, Dunkeld is a sleepy little town with a very big-name restaurant.
+The setting is superb, with Mt Abrupt and Mt Sturgeon rising up to the north, while the Grampians Tourist Rd to Halls Gap gives you a glorious passage into the park, with the cliffs and sky opening up as you pass between the Serra and Mt William Ranges.